karltunmoreno/Food-Fest/README.md

 The project doesn't include a server, but it does include static assets.

-In this lesson, we've added the following to our knowledge base:

-How to use a manifest.json in our projects, and how that will work along with a service worker to make our app a PWA.
+Used a manifest.json in our projects, and how that will work along with a service worker to make our app a PWA.

-How to link a manifest to the HTML to let the browser know the app is a PWA.
+Linked a manifest to the HTML to let the browser know the app is a PWA.

-How to use webpack to dynamically create a manifest.json based on configurations provided in webpack.config.js.
+Usde webpack to dynamically create a manifest.json based on configurations provided in webpack.config.js.

-How to add properties to the manifest.json so the user can add the PWA to the home screen of their mobile device.
+Added properties to the manifest.json so the user can add the PWA to the home screen of their mobile device.

-Now let's look at some of the big takeaways from this module:

 Measured performance metrics for a website using Chrome DevTool's Lighthouse app.